dodoudrammeh/fitlife_gambia-/README.md

-Here’s a polished GitHub-style description including that detail:

----

 # 🏃‍♂️ FitLife_Gambia

 This is my **first project** built when I joined **Jasseh Code Camp (JCC)**.
 The project was created following a roadmap designed by the founder of JCC, **Omar**, to guide me through my first steps in web development.